Frédérique Constant: History

+In 2008, Peter Stas, Pim Koeslag and Robert van Pappelendam established a new brand within the Frederique Constant group: Ateliers deMonaco.

+In 2016, Peter and Aletta Stas secured the Frederique Constant Group’s long-term future by accepting an LBO proposal from Japanese group Citizen.
+The same year, the Frederique Constant Group acquired its main distributors, including its largest market, Macher SA in Switzerland, founded in 2002 by Alexis Gouten.
+Subsequently Niels Eggerding, who joined Frederique Constant in 2012, was appointed Chief Executive Officer of the Frederique Constant Group in 2018.

+Frederique Constant currently operates a manufacture in Geneva in a four floor 3200m2 building.
+In 2018, the manufacturing facility was expanded to 6200m2.

 Ownership structure and sister brands

 Prior to the sale to Citizen, Frederique Constant Holding SA owned Union Horlogère Holding B.V., which also owned Alpina Watches International SA, a watch manufacture founded in 1883 by Gottlieb Hauser, a watchmaker in Winterthur who founded the Swiss Watchmakers Corporation ("Union Horlogère Suisse").

 Additionally, Union Horlogère Holding B.V. also owned Ateliers deMonaco SA, a watch manufacture founded in 2008 (the same year as Frédérique Constant SA) by Peter Stas with two other partners.

 All three companies (Frédérique Constant SA, Alpina Watches International SA, and Ateliers deMonaco SA) are based in Plan-les-Ouates, Geneva, Switzerland.
 These companies have together been referred to as the Frederique Constant Group.

 Products and product features

 Heart Beat movement

 In 2001, Frederique Constant began the development of its first watch movement in cooperation with the École d'Horlogerie de Genève, École d'Ingenieurs de Genève and the Horloge Vakschool Zadkine.
 The Heart Beat Manufacture has a characteristic bridge for the balance wheel on the front side of the movement.
 Having the bridge for the balance wheel on the front side made it possible to have the spiral and fine regulation on the front side as well, creating the company's "Heart Beat" design.
 The company patented this construction as an innovation in watch design technology.

-The company's "Heart Beat Manufacture" won the "Watch of the Year" Award of Horloges Magazine in the category up to €3000 in 2005.
+The company's "Heart Beat Manufacture" won the "Watch of the Year" Award of Horloges Magazine in the category of up to €3000 in 2005.

 As of 2014, the company has brought 15 distinct movements to the market, starting with the introduction of its original Heart Beat in 2004.

 Silicon escapement wheel

-In February 2007, Frederique Constant began production of the Silicon escapement wheel (first introduced to the industry by Patek Philippe in 2005).
-The company introduced the Heart Beat Calibre FC 935 Silicium in October 2007.
-It implements new high-tech materials to create better, more precise and more reliable mechanical watches.
-Deep reactive-ion etching is used to shape silicon wafers into escapement wheels, pallets, and plateaus.
-Silicon is lighter, harder and stronger than metal.
-Etched into tiny skeletal structures that would be impossible to form with metal, it becomes the featherweight heart of a mechanism that can run at a far higher accuracy.
-The silicon parts are virtually frictionless, so need no lubrication, and are immune to most external forces.
-And when bonded with a carbon coating, silicon's only real drawback, brittleness, can also be overcome.
+In February 2007, Frederique Constant began production of the Silicon escapement wheel.
+It is an invention first introduced by Patek Philippe in 2005.